Senior-Care Exercise Activities in the NYC Metro Area

 Keep a close eye on them and always make sure they are hydrated.
 Stop any activity if they become dizzy or feel faint.
 It’s best to always check with a doctor before starting any activity.

 If for some reason your loved one is reluctant to try new things, it often helps if you do them first.
 And see if they can mirror you, and don’t forget to laugh at yourself too.
 The goal is not to take yourself too seriously and encourage exploration and self-esteem.
 When we accomplish the smallest tasks it boosts how we see ourselves.
-And always encourage baby steps, a little each day can be provide a big impact over time.
-Also keep in mind that no two days are alike.
-What was easy yesterday could be more difficult the next.
+And always encourage baby steps, a little each day can provide a big impact over time.
+Also, keep in mind that no two days are alike.
+Activities that were easy yesterday could be more difficult tomorrow.
 Embrace the idea and your loved one will too.
 It’s okay to start over each day.

 We Have Special Skills for Helping Patients with Alzheimer’s or dementia: